melmckune/marketing-compliance-checker/README.md

 compliance leads review and approve updates before a new rule version becomes active.
 Because flags retain the exact rule version that generated them, the system preserves a defensible audit trail and can selectively re-evaluate active submissions when underlying guidance changes.
-- **Smarter Queue Ordering:** in the current implementation the queue ordering is based on time in queue, but in the future the ordering could be based off multiple fields such as time in queue, severity level, and priority set by marketing team.
+- **Smarter Queue Ordering:** the queue is currently ordered by time in queue.
+A future enhancement could base ordering on multiple fields such as time in queue, severity level, and priority set by the marketing team.